Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Experiments

-To comprehend the influence of noisy labeled data on the variation of the learned model during the double descent phenomenon, we examine the learned representations separately for the class of clean and noisy labeled data, presented as the prediction accuracy ${\rm Kp}$ of noisy labelled data by their 5-nearest neighbour of clean labelled data.
-In this experiment setup, as depicted in Figure.\ref{fig:MNIST-SimpleFC}(b, c), the ${\rm Kp}$ curve follows a opposite but similar trend to the test loss curve.
-When test loss first decreases as model expands, the accuracy ${\rm Kp}$ rises to about 60\% and then decreases around the threshold where the peak of test error arises.
-Then, as the test error reduces and test accuracy rises, the ${\rm Kp}$ curve rises again to above 90\% for highly over-parameterized models.
-Recall that the noisy data points will be predicted based on their randomly assigned labels during this stage as the model fully interpolates the training set, we interpret the ascending ${\rm Kp}$ curve in the over-parameterized region as a valid `isolation' of the noisy labeled data in the learned feature space.
-When the neural network positions the learned representation of noisy data points closer to the class associated with their `incorrect' labels, it results in a lower prediction accuracy, denoted as ${\rm Kp}$.
-Under this circumstances, similar test samples also tend to be predicted incorrectly due to the influence of these noisy labels.
-If the neural network successfully identifies the underlying data patterns and situates the learned representations of noisy data points closer to their correct class, the prediction accuracy, denoted as ${\rm Kp}$, will be high by nearby class members.
-Consequently, test samples resembling the noisy training data have a higher likelihood of being accurately identified due to their proximity to the surrounding clean data points, and becoming less susceptible to the influence of the `isolated' noisy labeled data.
+Recall that the noisy data points will be predicted based on their randomly assigned labels during this stage as the model fully interpolates the training set, we interpret the ascending $P$ curve in the over-parameterized region as a valid `isolation' of the noisy labelled data in the learned feature space.
+Consequently, test samples resembling the noisy training data have a higher likelihood of being accurately identified due to their proximity to the interpolated surrounding clean data points and becoming less susceptible to the influence of the `isolated' noisy labelled data.
 This explanation accounts for the improved generalization performance for over-parameterized models.